Mother arrested in the deaths of her 3 young children in East L.A.

-A mother has been arrested in the killings of her three children, who were found dead in an East Los Angeles home, officials announced Tuesday.
+A mother has been arrested in the killings of her three young children, who were found not breathing in an East Los Angeles home, officials announced Tuesday.

 Sandra Chico, 28, was arrested on suspicion of murder on Monday.